michaeldacanay/BlogSmart/README.md

 ## Overview
 ### Description
-Welcome to BlogShare!
+Welcome to BlogSmart!
 You can use this application to read all kinds of blogs posted by others and share your own.
 You can write blogs, upload pictures, and share it with your friends.
 Not only that, we also have an AI tool which will summarize your blog post for you so that your audience can see a short summary of your blog post before clicking into it to read it in detail.
 So get those creative juices flowing and share your blogging talent with the world!

 ### App Evaluation
-[Evaluation of your app across the following attributes]

 - **Category:** Productivity/Blog Sharing/Creative writing
 - **Mobile:** This app would be primarily developed for mobile.
 - **Story:** Users can read other users' blogs, upload their own blogs, and optionally categorize blogs.
 AI enhances with summaries.